Cadify/Cadify-User-Manual/docs/cadify/library/parts.md

+# Create a Product with Cadify Library

+This section walks you through the process of creating a product in SOLIDWORKS and adding a component from the Cadify Library.
+You will see how a library part is inserted, connected through Named Mate References, and checked into the Cadify MASTER so it becomes a configurable element in the final product.

 ## SOLIDWORKS Mate References and SmartMates

 In SOLIDWORKS, a Mate Reference is a feature added to a part or subassembly (SLDPRT or SLDASM) that stores up to three reference entities (Primary, Secondary, Tertiary) together with their intended mate types such as Concentric or Coincident.
 When you insert that component or drag it onto matching geometry, SmartMates reads those Mate References and automatically creates the specified mates.
 This snaps the component into the correct position and orientation.
 Hardware and repeatable components can drop into place without manually creating mates, as long as the target geometry provides a corresponding set of references.